isc30/ryzen-7000-series-proxmox/README.md

 If you tried to follow the guide but instead of SeaBIOS you selected UEFI, you have probably encountered the famous "ERROR 43".
 Luckily the solution for this is quite simple: **configuring the UEFI ROM for the audio device**.

 1. Download `AMDGopDriver.rom` from this repository.
+Note that this AMDGopDriver.rom might not be compatible with certain hardware.
+If it fails to work, consider extracting it yourself.
+A brief guide is available [here](https://gist.github.com/matt22207/bb1ba1811a08a715e32f106450b0418a?permalink_comment_id=4955044#gistcomment-4955044).
 2. Copy the file inside the proxmox machine, in `/usr/share/kvm/AMDGopDriver.rom`
 3. Edit `/etc/pve/qemu-server/<VM_ID>.conf`
     - Modify the `hostpci` line for the Audio Device and append `,romfile=AMDGopDriver.rom`